CCrocilla/horizon-shop/README.md

     <summary>Customer View</summary>

 - Sell Product
-#### The sub-section *Sell Product*, realized using a CreateView, allows the customer users to sell their products.
+#### The sub-section *Sell Product*, realized using a CreateView, allows customer users to sell their products.
 Horizon Shop provides a free service to show case the used products on the Home page and on the Used Product List.
-#### The Sell Product is similar to the Admin Add Product form but with less fields to fill-in.
+#### Sell Product is similar to the Admin Add Product form but with less fields to fill-in.
 #### A Reset and a Create Buttons are displayed.
 #### The Reset Button resets the form.
-#### After clicking on the Create Button, if the form is correctly filled-in, the user is redirected to his/hers Product List and a notification message is displayed informing the user that the product has been created successfully.
+#### After clicking on the Create Button, if the form is correctly filled-in, the user is redirected to his/her Product List and a notification message is displayed informing the user that the product has been created successfully.

 - Product List